Huawei founder denies sharing secrets with China

 Huawei has denied any wrongdoing.
 The company did not immediately respond to a request for comment.

-The high-profile arrest and indictment has highlighted the ongoing economic dispute between the Trump administration and China, and has likely heightened diplomatic tensions as Beijing and Washington attempt to end the trade battle.
+The high-profile arrest and indictment has highlighted the ongoing economic dispute between the Trump administration and China, and has probably heightened diplomatic tensions as Beijing and Washington attempt to end the trade battle.

 In an interview with the BBC on Monday, Ren objected to the arrest of his daughter and described the U.S.’s legal action against her as politically motivated.